texfaq/texfaq.github.io/FAQ-subheight.md

 ```latex
 $ X^{1}_{2} X^{}_{2} $
 ```
-here, the dummy superscript has the requisite ''pushing down'' effect:
+here, the dummy superscript has the requisite "pushing down" effect:
   ![faq-images2.png](faq-images2.png)

 While this technique does what is necessary, it is tedious and